cemalkilic/bil524project/README.md

 A Powershell script to show wireless networks info

 ## Info to show:
-* If connected to a network, show info about network such as
+* If connected to a network, show information about network such as
 	 - SSID
 	 - Signal
 	 - Authentication type